-We show that on DM-SMR disks the benefit of ext4-zcj increases with the partition size, and that ext4-zcj achieves a significant speedup on a variety of DM-SMR disks with different STLs and persistent cache sizes.
+We show that on DM-SMR disks the benefit of ext4-lazy increases with the partition size, and that ext4-lazy achieves a significant speedup on a variety of DM-SMR disks with different STLs and persistent cache sizes.

-Table 4 shows the distribution of write types completed by a ST8000AS0002 DM-SMR disk with a 400 GB partition during the file server macrobenchmark (\S 4.2.2).
+Table 4 shows the distribution of write types completed by a ST8000AS0002 DM-SMR disk with a 400 GB partition during the file server macrobenchmark (§ 4.2.2).
 On ext4-baseline, metadata writes make up 1.6% of total writes.
-Although the unique amount of metadata is only \approx 120 MiB, as the storage slows down, metadata writeback increases slightly, because operations take long time to complete and the writeback of a block occurs before the dirty timer is reset.
+Although the unique amount of metadata is only \approx 120 MiB, as the storage slows down, metadata writeback increases slightly, because each operation takes a long time to complete and the writeback of a metadata block occurs before the dirty timer is reset.

 Unlike the CMR disk, the effect is profound on a ST8000AS0002 DM-SMR disk.
-The benchmark completes more than 2× faster on ext4-zcj, in 461 seconds, as seen in Figure 12.
-With ext4-zcj, the disk sustains 140 MiB/s throughput and fills the persistent cache in 250 seconds, and then drops to a steady 20 MiB/s until the end of the run.
-On ext4-baseline, metadata writes cause frequent sharp drops in throughput, as seen by the deep troughs in the first 450 seconds of the throughput graph in Figure 12, which match with the metadata writes shown in red in the bottom graph.
-Metadata writes reduce the throughput to 50 MiB/s, taking the disk 450 seconds to fill the persistent cache.
-Once the persistent cache fills, the disk interleaves cleaning and work, and metadata writes become prohibitively expensive, as seen, for example, between seconds 450-530.
-During this period we do not see any data writes, because the writeback thread alternates between page cache and buffer cache when writing dirty blocks, and it is the turn of the buffer cache.
-We do, however, see journal writes because jbd2 runs as a separate thread and continues to commit transactions.
+The benchmark completes more than $2 \times$ faster on ext4-lazy, in 461 seconds, as seen in Figure 12.
+On ext4-lazy, the disk sustains 140 MiB/s throughput and fills the persistent cache in 250 seconds, and then drops to a steady 20 MiB/s until the end of the run.
+On ext4-baseline, however, the large number of small metadata writes reduce throughput to 50 MiB/s taking the disk 450 seconds to fill the persistent cache.
+Once the persistent cache fills, the disk interleaves cleaning and file system user work, and small metadata writes become prohibitively expensive,